neuronsimulator/nrn/src/coreneuron/README.md

    -DCMAKE_CXX_COMPILER=nvc++
   ```

+  By default the GPU code will be compiled for NVIDIA devices with compute
+  capability 6.0 or 7.0.
+This can be steered by passing, for example,
+  `-DCORENRN_GPU_CUDA_COMPUTE_CAPABILITY:STRING=50;60;70` to CMake.

 NOTE : If the CMake command fails, please make sure to delete temporary CMake cache files (`CMakeCache.txt`) before rerunning CMake.

 4. Build and Install :  once the configure step is done, you can build and install the project as: